Other Vehicle Registrations in Nebraska

 Recreational vehicles often follow different registration and titling rules than cars or motorcycles.
-Before you take a trip to the DMV, be sure you can categorize what your vehicle is and know what to bring with you, or find out if you even need to go at all.
+Before you take a trip to the Nebraska Department of Motor Vehicles (DMV), be sure you can categorize what your vehicle is and know what to bring with you, or find out if you even need to go at all.

 You don't have to register all-terrain vehicles, or ATVs, in Nebraska.